08 Reasons for Circular Saw Burning Wood? – Fixed All!

 • Sycamore

-So you should use higher number of theeth to cut the harder wood and fewer number of teeth for softwood.
+SolutionShould use a higher number of teeth to cut the harder wood and a lower number of teeth for softwood.

 Due to unexpected problems, a saw blade can bend.
 This is probably happening in the low-quality saw blades.
 If a saw blade has bent any point, That place will hardly touch the workpiece cutting surface.
 As a result of this, we can see burn marks on the side of the cutting surface.

 The saw blade should be perpendicular to the arbor shaft.
 Else it will wobble during the spinning.
 As a result, we can see burn marks on the cutting surface, and sometimes we can see wider kerf.
-So always keep the saw blade with proper alignments.
+So always keep the saw blade properly aligned.

 If you are a newbie to use a circular saw, check the cutting surface after cutting it.
 If there are burn marks, should pay attention to the below factors.